ese3500/final-project-clawsome-claverine/Teardown_report_.md

     * Description of hardware: ATmega328PB, Windows on Arm 11 (Surface X Pro)

 ## Final Teardown report

+### Work done
+- We labeled all the calbes
+- We found out how the cables are supposed to work
+- All the wires to the top part was cut

 ### Motor control
 - 3 motors
 - Each motor has two wires (ground and hight)